Strophox/tetro-tui/README.md

   - *(In an ideal world.)* Certainty of panic-freedom of `Game::update` (without use of mods).
 - Better code comments for TUI in case it ever does get improved / refactored.
 - Possibly remove `#[allow(…)]`, `#[allow(rustfmt::…)]`, , `#[allow(clippy::…)]`.
-- List of `tetrs_engine` features?...
+- List of `falling_tetromino_engine` features?...
-  - Small but attractive details of the `tetrs_engine` are not properly explained, e.g., an available *initial rotation system* which allows a piece to spawn already rotated if a rotation button was being held.
+  - Small but attractive details of the `falling_tetromino_engine` are not properly explained, e.g., an available *initial rotation system* which allows a piece to spawn already rotated if a rotation button was being held.

 ## Contribution Guidelines